commx-io/zilliqa_proof_of_asset_prototype/README.md

 [https://github.com/multiformats/multibase](https://github.com/multiformats/multibase)

-`_sender` is used internally as the address
+`_sender` account address is used internally for the registration.
-At the same time the blocknumber is stored with the transaction which allows to retrieve the timestamp for this ownership registration
+At the same time, the blocknumber is stored with the transaction which allows to later retrieve the timestamp for this ownership registration
-If the given IPFS CID is already registered, it will not registred again.
-This will ensure that the blocknumber from the initial registration will be kept unchanged.
+If the given IPFS CID is already registered, it will not be registered again.
+This will ensure that the blocknumber from the initial registration will be kept unchanged and nobody else can claim ownership as well.

 possible return codes:
 ```